Virtual Summer Cello Workshop — a three-week program

-Admittance is by audition only.
+Admittance for performers is by audition only.
 Click the link at the bottom of this page to use our online Audition Form.
-The audition deadline for this institute is now extended to May 15, 2020.

 - Short biography

-- Letter of recommendation from current teacher–letters can be included with your audition materials or sent in any of the following ways:
+- Letter of recommendation from current teacher–letters can be included with your audition materials or sent in either of the following ways:

 - Click here to upload a recommendation letter to the secure Summer@Eastman online dropbox